Daftscientist/VortexKit/README.md

-# 🌪️ WhirlWind
+# 🌪️ VortexKit

-WhirlWind is a lightweight, customizable WSGI framework designed to handle web requests with ease and flexibility.
+VortexKit is a lightweight, customizable WSGI framework designed to handle web requests with ease and flexibility.
 It's perfect for building web applications quickly and efficiently. 🚀

 ## 🌟 Features